Verified July 2026 · Cited to primary sources

 Grade DAnimal studies only, unproven in humans

-A modified, long-acting form of IGF-1 that activates the IGF-1 receptor to drive the PI3K/Akt/mTOR protein-synthesis and satellite-cell pathways — the theoretical basis for its muscle-growth marketing.
+A modified, long-acting form of IGF-1 that activates the IGF-1 receptor to drive the PI3K/Akt/mTOR protein-synthesis and satellite-cell pathways.
+That's the theoretical basis for its muscle-growth marketing.

-IGF-1 LR3 is not FDA-approved and not legally compoundable — research-only.
+IGF-1 LR3 is not FDA-approved and not legally compoundable; it's research-only.
 Human evidence is Grade D: there is no published human efficacy trial for the analogue itself, so the muscle-growth claims rest on mechanism, not proof.
 It is also WADA-prohibited (S2).
 We don't link gray-market sources.

 See the evidence →